 - 1. Continue to track how much you spend As discussed, keep tracking your expenses.
 See if you are still moving toward the goals you set.
 Make monitoring your financial health part of your routine. - 2.
 Use online budget tools and bill pay A spreadsheet, or simple paper and pencil, work well for budgeting, but many people prefer online tools.
 Whatever method you choose, stick to it and use it continually. - 3.
 Keep accurate records You can do it the old-fashioned way, by keeping copies of all your bills in manila envelopes.
 Have an envelope for each main expense category and develop a habit of putting all the receipts in the envelopes at the end of the day.
 If you're using an online tool, which requires you to link your bank and credit accounts to the online system, not all of your expenses will appear.
 You will need to manually enter cash purchases into the online system, so you need to keep those receipts in good order whether you use an online system or not. - 4.
 Set reasonable goals Don't expect to change your spending habits overnight.
 Set reasonable goals you think you can achieve.
-If you spent \$100 on movies each month before, aim initially to cut it back to, say, \$75 (instead of \$10).
-If you find your initial goal too easy, set a harder goal for yourself next month.
+If you spent \$100 on movies each month before, aim initially to cut it back to, say, \$75 (rather than aiming for an unrealistic, drastic change such as \$10).
+If you find your initial goal easy to achieve, set a harder goal for yourself next month.
 As you achieve your goals, you'll begin to gain momentum.
-In turn, you'll build the motivation you need to change your financial lifestyle and then to keep it in good shape. - 5.
+In turn, you'll build the motivation you need to change your financial lifestyle and keep it in good shape. - 5.
 Reward yourself From time to time, reward yourself for meeting certain milestones.
 Of course, do not reward yourself excessively and dissipate your savings.
-For example, if you saved \$200 by dining out less, treating yourself to a \$200 wardrobe purchase as a reward won't do you any good in the end.
+For example, if you saved \$200 by dining out less, treating yourself to a \$200 wardrobe purchase as a reward will cancel out your accomplishment.